 Does Our Belief in Superstitions Make Us Happy?

-In my book, Optimal Happiness: A Study of the Happiest People Alive, I dedicate the whole chapter to religion and how it affects our well-being.
+In my book, Optimal Happiness: The Fastest & Surest Way to Reach Your Happiest Potential, I dedicate the whole chapter to religion and how it affects our well-being.
 My interest in purely happiness related.
 I don’t care whether any religious ideology is right or wrong.
 I do mention how our general belief in God, superstition, and the supernatural affect our happiness.

 Generally speaking, there is a general finding that our belief in God, any God, will make us happy by 17% .
 Explanations for this increase in happiness range from our sense of belonging.
 We feel part of a group, God himself, making us happier, and the religious practice in itself makes us more comfortable.
 Still, I don’t want to spoil these parts for you as you can read it in more detail in the book.
 Right now, we are only talking about superstition.
 Better said, we were talking about superstition.
 I hope you enjoyed this article!